Features

 Cache options

-You can define cache options globally or per cache item in your schema to change it’s behaviour
+You can define cache options in your schema to change it’s behaviour

 Cache {